Multi-Stream Dynamic Video Summarization: Conclusion

 DPP is a probabilistic measure that provides a tractable and efficient means to capture negative correlation with respect to a similarity measure~\cite{dpp_quantum,dpp_machine_learning}.
 Formally, a discrete point process $\mathcal{P}$ on a ground set $\mathcal{Y}$ is a probability measure on the power set $2^N$, where $N=|\mathcal{Y}|$ is the ground set size.
 A point process $\mathcal{P}$ is called determinantal if $\mathcal{P}(y \subseteq Y) \propto \det(L_y);\,\forall \, y \subseteq Y$. $Y$ is the selection random variable sampled according to $\mathcal{P}$ and $L$ is a symmetric semi-definite positive matrix representing the kernel.

-Kulesza et al. ~\cite{structured_dpp} proposed modeling the marginal kernel $L$ as a Gram matrix in the following manner:

-When optimizing the DPP kernel, this decomposition learns a ``quality score" of each item, where $q_i \geq 0$.
+Kulesza et al. ~\cite{structured_dpp} proposed modeling the marginal kernel $L$ as a Gram matrix in the following manner: When optimizing the DPP kernel, this decomposition learns a ``quality score" of each item, where $q_i \geq 0$.
 It also allows learning a feature vector $\Phi_y$ of subset $y\subseteq\mathcal{Y}$.
 In this case, the dot product $\Phi_y=[\phi_i|...|\phi_j]$, where $\phi_i^\top \phi_j \in [-1, 1]; \forall i,j\in y$ is evaluated as a ``pair-wise similarity measure" between the features of item $i, \phi_i$ and the features of item $j, \phi_j$.
 Thus, the DPP marginal kernel $L_y$ can be used to quantify the diversity within any subset $y$ selected from a ground set $\mathcal{Y}$.
 Choosing a diverse subset is equivalent to a brief representative subset since the redundancy is being minimized.
-Hence, it is only natural that a considerable number of document and video summarization approaches use this measure to extract representative summaries of documents and videos ~\cite{doc_summarization,zhang_lstm,adversarial_lstm,gong_subset_selection,dpp_reference}.
+Hence, it is only natural that a considerable number of document and video summarization approaches use this measure to extract representative summaries of documents and videos ~\cite{doc_summarization,adversarial_lstm,gong_subset_selection,dpp_reference}.